GamerFlix/foundryvtt-api-guide/macro_guide.md

 ![image5](https://github.com/GamerFlix/foundryvtt-api-guide/assets/62909799/e4d58496-1b51-49c1-aca8-79409c02a7ef)

 If you compare it to what we had previously you will notice that it’s alot cleaner and that all the helpful functions are missing.
 For our purposes of just figuring out what data the Actor actually has this is perfect though.
 As a practical example, let's assume we know the name of an Actor in the sidebar (in this case it’s called Steve) and we want to change the image of said Actor.
-So first we again get the Actor, reduce it to an object, log it and dig through the data to find what we need.
+So first we again get the Actor, reduce it to an Object, log it and dig through the data to find what we need.
 Through trial and error or logical deduction we realize that the image the Actor is using is saved in the img attribute of the Actor.

 ![image1](https://github.com/GamerFlix/foundryvtt-api-guide/assets/62909799/64928315-84d5-4623-a9a8-b368605a1fef)

-Since the `img` property is directly located in the root of the Actor’s data the path for our update object would be just img.
-If we now want to set the image to the following example path of `"icons/svg/dice-target.svg"` our updates object containing the change we wish to apply would look like this:
+Since the `img` property is directly located in the root of the Actor’s data the path for our update Object would be just img.
+If we now want to set the image to the following example path of `"icons/svg/dice-target.svg"` our updates Object containing the change we wish to apply would look like this:
 ```js
 const change={"img":"icons/svg/dice-target.svg"}
 ```

 For ease of use I assigned it to a variable called change but you can obviously skip that part if you want.
-Now to actually change the Actor it via name from the sidebar, construct our update object and then actually call the update (which we await since `update()` like any database operation is asynchronous).
+Now to actually change the Actor it via name from the sidebar, construct our update Object and then actually call the update (which we await since `update()` like any database operation is asynchronous).

 ```js
 const wantedActor=game.actors.getName("Steve") // Get our actor from the ones in the sidebar based on the name